aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-performing-platform-verification-latency-tests.md

     After running the test suite, all the dangling resources are cleaned up.

-## Running latency tests in a disconnected cluster
+## Running latency tests in a disconnected cluster {#cnf-performing-end-to-end-tests-disconnected-mode_cnf-latency-tests}

 The CNF tests image can run tests in a disconnected cluster that is not able to reach external registries.
 This requires two steps: